Facebooktwitterredditpinterestlinkedintumblr

 Cons

-• More expensive in cost than LED screens for the same size and resolution
+More expensive than LED screens for the same size and resolution

 What is an LED Monitor?

-LED stands for Light Emitting Diode and it refers to light-emitting technology that has been integrated into certain displays.
+LED stands for Light Emitting Diode, which refers to light-emitting technology integrated into certain displays.
 The LEDs are arranged in an array and are backlighted with white or colored LEDs.
-They can be thought of as self-lighting pixels because each pixel has its own light.
+They can be considered self-lighting pixels because each pixel has its light.

-This technology is very similar to OLEDs, which stand for Organic Light-Emitting Diodes.
-While LED monitors have many benefits over other types of displays, there are some disadvantages as well.
+This technology is very similar to OLEDs, which are Organic Light-Emitting Diodes.
+While LED monitors have many benefits over other displays, there are also some disadvantages.

-For one, they are more expensive than most other types of displays on the market today.
-Also, since each pixel has its own light source, it can lead to problems with certain images looking over-saturated depending on how bright the backlight is set and what color that specific pixel needs to show (red+green or red+blue).
+For one, they are more expensive than most other displays today.
+Also, since each pixel has its light source, it can lead to problems with certain images looking over-saturated depending on how bright the backlight is set and what color that specific pixel must show (red+green or red+blue).

 Lastly, like LCDs, LED monitors also suffer from the issue of pixelation.